 The shop, weirdly, has three addresses…

-If you know the Custard Factory well, you may be familiar with the shop, as it is the first building you come to.
-Its previous occupants were hair stylists, and originally the shop was actually a bank and that really shows through.
-The décor is super cool as it is and there will be so much room for ZW products.
+If you know the Custard Factory well, you may be familiar with the shop, as it's the first building you come to on Digbeth High Street.
+Its previous occupants were hair stylists and originally the shop was actually a bank, which is really evident.
+The décor is super cool as it is and there will be so much room for zero waste products.

-The Old Bank building actually still has a vault in it (!) which, in true ZW style will be kept as it is, and repurposed into a storeroom, potentially for the products which need to be kept chilled.
+The Old Bank building actually still has a vault in it (!) which, in true zero waste style will be kept as it is and repurposed into a storeroom, potentially for the products which need to be kept chilled.

 The longer-term plan is to install solar panels and electric heating with the help of a grant.

 All dried goods will be displayed in gravity dispensers full of nuts, rice, pasta, lentils, flours and everything in-between.
 There will be an organic and non-organic range – so if organic oats are your thing (like me!) you can get them here.
 It's basically going to look like a posh pick and mix store, and if that doesn't sound like the best way to do your weekly shop ever, then I don’t know what does!

 Alongside this, there will be the ability to make your own peanut butter, grind your own coffee beans and juice fresh oranges, alongside loose teas, non-dairy milks, herbs and spices, and, one of my very favourite things, chocolate!